isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-stripper-for-metal/index.md

 I conducted some quick research on the paint strippers so that you won't have to mess your hands - also, you may check how to remove spray paint smell.
 Klean-trip will remove paint shellac, varnish, epoxy, and polyurethane.

-So, with the right paint stripper at hand, strictly follow guidelines on [removing paint from metal](https://pestpolicy.com/how-to-remove-paint-from-metal-door/), including surface prep, applying the stripper, scraping the paint, applying some mineral spirits, and finally cleaning the meat.
+So, with the right paint stripper at hand, strictly follow guidelines on [removing paint from metal](https://pestpolicy.com/how-to-remove-paint-from-metal-door/),including surface prep, applying the stripper, scraping the paint, applying some mineral spirits, and finally cleaning the meat.

 ##  s: Top 7 Best Paint Stripper for Metal in 2025